 Information about assumptions and estimation uncertainties that have a significant risk of resulting in a material adjustment within the next financial year, as well as critical judgements in applying accounting policies that have the most significant effect on the amounts recognised in the financial statements are provided in Note 4.
+Notes to the Financial Statements for the year ended 31 March, 2025

-3. Adoption of new and revised International Financial Reporting Standards (IFRS)
+3. Adoption of New and Revised International Financial Reporting Standards (IFRS)